-- the establishment of two board sub-committees - Audit and Risk which make recommendations to the BOD within the remit of their terms of reference; and - a number of Atradius Group Committees - on which the Company has voting rights and whose activities are reported directly into the BOD and/or its sub-committees as necessary.
+- the establishment of two board subcommittees - Audit and Risk which make recommendations to the BOD within the remit of their terms of reference; and

+- A number of Atradius Group

+Committees on which the

+Company has voting rights and

+whose activities are reported directly into the BOD and/or its sub-committees as necessary.

-The Executive Directors ("EDs") are responsible for proposing strategies, for executing agreed strategies and for achieving the Company's objectives, policy and results.
+The Executive Directors ("ED") are responsible for proposing strategies, for executing agreed strategies and for achieving the Company's objectives, policy and results.
 The ED are responsible for management and oversight of the general affairs of the Company and are supported in their roles by the establishment of:

-- Four key functions Compliance,
+Four key functions - Compliance,

 Risk Management, Actuarial and

-Internal Audit which report
+Internal Audit - which report

-directly to the BOD and/or its sub

-committees as necessary; and

-- Two management committees -
+- directly to the BOD and/or its sub committees as necessary; and - One management committee Senior Management which reports directly to the ED; and - Other ad-hoc committees as deemed appropriate from time to time.

-Senior Management and Ad Hoc